aws-samples/sample-fraud-investigation-assistance-using-aws-bedrock-strandsagents-mcp/README.md

 ### Manual Knowledge Base Sync

-Naviate to Amazon Bedrock console page.
+Navigate to Amazon Bedrock console page.
 Click Knowledge Bases on the left side bar.
 Click on the created knowledge base, select the data source, click sync.
 This adds the data to the knowledge base.

 ### Build and Deploy Everything